minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 Discuss maps and mapping here.

-## Texture Packs
+## Texture and Resource Packs

 * Topics must follow the tagging format, which can be found [here](#mapping_and_modding:tagging_format)
-* Topics must have embedded images or videos
+* Topics must include images or videos if textures were changed
 * Any required permissions must be displayed in the original post
+* Do not use copyrighted material in resource packs

 ### Texture Discussion

-Anything that does not produce textures directly belongs in this section.
+Discuss textures here or publish a WIP (work-in-progress) texture pack

+### Sound Discussion

+Discuss sounds here or publish a WIP (work-in-progress) sound pack

+### Resource Pack Help

+Request help using or making a resource pack in this section.

 ## Skins